Newport Beach

 What are my other breast implant choices?

 • Size: Breast implants are measured in cc, not bra-cup size.
-Your surgeon will account for your natural breast tissue and desired size when helping you select the size of your breast implants.
+Dr. Pham will account for your natural breast tissue and desired size when helping you select the size of your breast implants.

 • Shape: Round implants provide all-over fullness, including the upper breast and cleavage.
 Teardrop (anatomical) provides a sloped shape with more fullness at the bottom of the breast.